kerguler/veclim-portal/internalReadMe.md

 				chartType: "rechart", // not necessarily important... just for the future when we want to add other charting options.1
 				years: "ecmwf", // years are actually important for when we are using arrows to pass to other panels. especially when we want to use the same panel for two charts (like Activity Forecast.)

-//xbrushStart and xbrushEnd are used when we want to initialize the x-brush at certain values.
+//brushStart and brushEnd are used when we want to initialize the x-brush at certain values.
-				// xbrushStart: -6,
+				// brushStart: -6,
-				// xbrushEnd: 3,
+				// brushEnd: 3,

 // mixedKeys represent your graph names and where to find the date for them.